 Having the canvas wrinkle-free in front of you, check the areas and have a look at those larger ones.
 It’s very recommended to paint them first.
-By doing so, your work will proceed in faster steps in the beginning and for you personally it will be more satisfying.
+By doing so, your work will proceed in faster steps in the beginning and for you, it will be more satisfying.

 4. Work from left to right

-It depends which side do you prefer.
+It depends on which side do you prefer.
 If you’re right-handed like most of us, work from left to right.
 You will avoid accidental smearing of the paint.
 You will then always have a dry place to rest your hand.
-But if you’re left-handed, do it other way round.
+But if you’re left-handed, do it another way round.